-It’s hard for a lot of artists to “take the plunge” into full-time painting, let along taking up art in the first place.
+It’s hard for a lot of artists to “take the plunge” into full-time plein air painting, let along taking up art in the first place.
 However, the story of Emilie Lee is about as extreme — and entertaining — as it gets.
 Take a look!

-“I left Vermont on May 7th and spent two months meandering through New York, Ohio, Montana, Wyoming, Idaho, Utah, Colorado, and New Mexico; it was the trip of a lifetime.
+“I left Vermont and spent two months meandering through New York, Ohio, Montana, Wyoming, Idaho, Utah, Colorado, and New Mexico; it was the trip of a lifetime.
 I stopped, visited, and painted with as many of my artist friends as I could track down and eventually connected with Thomas Kegler, Mary Jane Ward, Clyde Aspevig, Sarah Bird, Ryan Brown, and Kamille Corry.
 I had a great time out painting with them and reconnecting with folks I hadn’t seen in a long time!

 “All told, I completed about 40 paintings.
 About halfway through the trip I did an online sale through social media and sold 15 paintings in four hours!
 I made enough to pay my bills and get back on the rounds for another month.
 Right now, I’ve just arrived in Santa Barbara, California, where I’m setting up for a new chapter in life.”